Sherzod Esanov

-Sherzod Esanov (born 1 February 2003) is an Uzbekistani football player who plays as a central midfielder.
+Sherzod Dilshodovich Esanov (born 1 February 2003) is an Uzbekistani football player who plays as a central midfielder for Bukhara and the Uzbekistan national team.

 Club career

 On 23 July 2024, Esanov signed with the Russian Premier League newcomers Akron Tolyatti.

 He made his debut for Akron on 30 July 2024 in a Russian Cup game against Rubin Kazan.
 He made his Russian Premier League debut for Akron on 3 August 2024 against Dynamo Moscow.
 Esanov left Akron by mutual consent on 24 July 2025.